trojancoding/fundraising-app/README.md

 2. Configure the build settings for the React app.
 3. Deploy the app on Cloudflare Pages.

-For detailed instructions, refer to the [Cloudflare Pages documentation](https://developers.cloudflare.com/pages/).
+For detailed instructions, refer to the [Cloudflare Pages documentation - Deploy a React Site](https://developers.cloudflare.com/pages/framework-guides/deploy-a-react-site/).